Scientific Name

 Description

 Echeveria longissima is a beautiful succulent that forms a short-stemmed rosette of green leaves with red margins.
 The stem is erect, almost always unbranched, and can grow up to 2 inches (5 cm) tall and 0.6 inches (1.5 cm) in diameter.
-The rosettes are flat and can reach up to 2.8 inches (7 cm) in diameter.
-The leaves are broadly obovate, measuring up to 2.4 inches (6 cm) long and 1.2 inches (3 cm) wide.
+The rosettes are flat and can reach a diameter of 2.8 inches (7 cm).
+The leaves are broadly obovate, measuring up to 2.4 inches (6 cm) in length and 1.2 inches (3 cm) in width.
 Under intense light, they will take on more of the red coloring.

-The flowers are urn-shaped and can reach up to 1.2 inches (3 cm) in length and 0.4 inches (1 cm) in diameter.
+The flowers are urn-shaped and can reach a length of more than 1.2 inches (3 cm) and a diameter of 0.4 inches (1 cm).
 They are green near the tips of the petals but otherwise orange and appear on leafy inflorescences with 1 to 3 cincinni in spring.
 The inflorescences can grow up to 12 inches (30 cm) tall.

 Repot as needed, preferably during the warm season.
 To repot a succulent, ensure the soil is dry before repotting, then gently remove the pot.
 Knock away the old soil from the roots, removing any rotted or dead roots.
 Treat any cuts with a fungicide.